zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/replace-child.md

 ### Examples

-The following example replaces the oldChild node with newChild node.
+The following example replaces the oldChild node with the newChild node.

 ```csharp